openlawteam/docs/docs/api-client/README.md

 }
 ```

+If the contract includes a smart contract execution that involves a [delegated call](/markup-language/#delegating-the-call), the object `pendingCall` will include data of the type described in the example above.
+If the call is not a delegated call, the object `pendingCall` is null.

-if the call is delegated but not an ERC-712 call, the object "erc712" is null.
+If the call is delegated but not an ERC-712 call, the object `erc712` is null.

 ### downloadContractAsDocx